 The rules can either be executed synchronously (when declared in real time) or stored together in the class RuleSoup.
-In the latter case they can be run all at once and executed asynchronously (when their conditions are satisfied).
+In the latter case, they can be run all at once and executed asynchronously (when their conditions are satisfied).

-7.1 Ontology Development
+7.1 Ontology development

-As our approach is based on ontology driven application development, the first step is to create application and domain ontologies.
-We developed an application ontology for the application scenario described in section IV.
-Figure 2 illustrates the excerpt from the application ontology.
+As our approach is based on ontology-driven application development, the first step is to create application and domain ontologies.
+We developed an application ontology for the application scenario described in Sect.
+4. Figure 4 illustrates the excerpt from the application ontology.
 The ontology shows the semantic relationships between different concepts.

-As we are dealing with the interactive TV domain in this particular scenario, the domain ontology consist of the concepts related to TV content such as category, title, actors, schedule etc. The domain ontology can be automatically generated using the metadata available for each TV program.
-The figure 3 describes the an example TV program ontology.
+As we are dealing with the interactive TV domain in this particular scenario, the domain ontology consists of the concepts related to TV content, such as category, title, actors, schedule, etc. The domain ontology can be automatically generated using the meta-data available for each TV program.
+Figure 5 describes the example TV program ontology.